wouterd/docker-maven-plugin/README.md

 also exposes port 4243 on localhost for the docker API.
 You should specify the IP of `eth1`, the host-only network interface.
 Else, the published ports won't be mapped to the right IP.

-# Docker version
-The docker remote API implementation is based on the 1.10 docker api version.
-The plugin should work with docker 1.10 and up.
-It could also work with lower versions of docker, but it won't, because I specifically target the 1.10 API to prevent strange errors from occurring.

 # Docker providers
 Currently the plugin supports two types of docker "providers", which both connect to docker via the remote API (HTTP REST), unix sockets are not yet supported: